-His past research examined the risk-taking behavior of corporate CEOs and was funded by the Kauffman Foundation.
-The results were published as Born, Not Made (Praeger, 2008, co-author James L. Fisher).
-He also is the author of America For Sale, a study of the purchase of U.S. assets by foreigners (Praeger, Fall 2009, co-author, Craig T. Bouchard).
-Dr. Koch served for several years as a member of the board of the Wheeling-Pittsburgh Steel Company and its successor, Esmark.
+Dr. Koch’s research on the risk-taking behavior of corporate CEOs was funded by the Kauffman Foundation and was published as Born, Not Made (Praeger, 2008, co-author James L. Fisher).
+Another book---America For Sale, a study of the purchase of U.S. assets by foreigners (Praeger, Fall 2009, co-author, Craig T. Bouchard)---earned wide attention, especially in the steel industry, its primary focus.
+Dr. Koch served as a member of the board of the Wheeling-Pittsburgh Steel Company and its successor, Esmark.

-Additionally, Dr. Koch has evaluated more than fifty presidents of universities, including the University of Hawai'i, the University of Central Florida, Florida Gulf Coast University and the University of Alaska.
+Dr. Koch has led or been a part of teams commissioned by boards of trustees of more than 50 universities to evaluate the strategic positions of these institutions.
+He has evaluated the presidents of institutions such as the University of Hawai'i, Muhlenberg College, Talladega College, the University of Central Florida, Auburn University, and the University of Alaska.
 His 1996 book, Presidential Leadership (co-authored with James L. Fisher) is used as a reference and textbook in many universities and leadership institutes.
 In July 2004, his The Entrepreneurial College President (with James L. Fisher), was published by Praeger for the American Council on Education.

-Another interest of Dr. Koch is the History of World War II; he has published a series of items on aspects of World War II.
-His publications on WW II focus on the eastern front.
-A 2008 DVD entitled “Valkyrie” focusing on the 1944 assassination attempt upon Adolf Hitler featured Dr. Koch as an expert commentator.
-He is a non-competitive runner, a life-long St. Louis Cardinal fan, and wishes he could spend more time in Montana.
+Another interest of Dr. Koch is the History of World War II; he began to teach a History of World War II course early in the 1980s and has published a series of items on aspects of World War II.
+His primary focus is on the eastern front.
+A 2008 DVD entitled “Valkyrie” focusing on the 1944 assassination attempt upon Adolf Hitler features Dr. Koch as an expert commentator.
+He is a non-competitive runner, a life-long St. Louis Cardinal fan, and wishes he had more time to play basketball.